 The fix: Clean before you apply disinfectant.
 Soap and water are enough for most areas, especially if you use a good microfiber cloth.
-(The set I use* has three different colors, so I use one color for the kitchen, another for the bathroom, and the third for everything else.)
 Follow with your favorite disinfecting product, then use a fresh microfiber cloth to wipe the surface once you’re done.

 Bad Habit #5: Using Disinfecting Wipes Wrong

 The bad habit: Most people use disinfecting wipes wrong.
 Although they can do a great job killing germs, we often try to get too much use out of one.
 (Especially now that it’s hard to find them in the stores.)
 A disinfecting wipe needs to get a surface wet and keep it visibly wet for several minutes.
 So, it can take three or more to disinfect an average kitchen counter.

 The fix: Since the time required varies between manufacturers, always check the product label on your disinfecting wipes to see how long they need to kill germs.
 Then, use separate ones for the sink, counter, outside of the toilet, and the seat.
 If the cost worries you, consider learning how to make your own disinfecting wipes.

 Bad Habit #6: That Literal Pile of Laundry